Youssef-ibrahim200038542/Youssef-ibrahim200038542/README.md

  📫 Connect With Me

-* 💼 LinkedIn: Coming soon
+* 💼 LinkedIn: www.linkedin.com/in/youssef-ibrahim-28a7a130a
-* 📧 Email: Coming soon
+* 📧 Email: yousef.ibrahim333@gmail.com

 ---